Dedham Public Schools: Dedham Middle School

-The Dedham Middle School, located at 70 Whiting Avenue, was opened in 2007 and Karen Hillman is principal and Brian Duffey vice principal.
-Every student is issued a Google Chromebook Pixel.
-Previously it was housed in a since demolished building next door.
+The Dedham Middle School, located at 70 Whiting Avenue, was opened in 2007.
+Karen Hillman is principal and George Benzie is the vice principal.
+Dedham Public Schools is a 1:1 district, where every student is issued a school-owned Google Chromebook.
+Previously the middle school was housed in a since demolished building next door.

 Dedham High School

 Dedham High School was founded in 1851 and in 2013 earned a silver medal from U.S. News & World Report, one of only 30 schools in Massachusetts to do so.
 James Forrest is Principal.

 In recent years the school has seen tremendous growth in both the number of students taking Advanced Placement courses and in qualifying scores on the exams.
 The schools athletic program offers 26 varsity sports with a mascot known as the Marauders, and 26 co-curricular clubs and activities.
 Each student also receives a Google Chromebook from the school.

 Teachers

 Teachers in the Dedham Public Schools include: